 - Optional: add some tags for your video.
-If the video is related to a particular module, you might want to tag it with the module code.
+If the video is related to a particular module and you upload videos often, you might want to tag it with the module code.

 Adding this information to this video is useful for you when you want to search for particular media content that you have uploaded and is also useful for those that you might share your video with.

-Once you have entered the information, scroll down and click on the Go to My Media link.
+Once you have entered all the information, scroll down, click Save (you will see a confirmation message) and then click on the Go to My Media link.